michalmaayan/parking-ticket-project/README.md

 * click on run in the toolbar
 * edit configurations
 * input both arguments to Parameters

+Make sure to run GUI.py in the enviroment you created during the instalations

 ** Please Notice after a minute or two a heat-map will be displayed in your browser.
 After 5 more minutes you will also get a notification telling you whether the probability of getting a parking ticket at your chosen location is high or low.